 The mission’s primary science objectives are to map Venus’ surface and subsurface while studying the planet’s atmospheric chemistry and interaction with the solar wind.

-Shukrayaan’s flagship instrument is an improved version of the rather excellent dual frequency synthetic aperture radar ISRO built for the Chandrayaan-2 spacecraft currently orbiting the Moon.
+Shukrayaan’s flagship instrument is an improved version of the rather excellent dual frequency synthetic aperture radar ISRO built for the Chandrayaan 2 orbiter currently around the Moon.
 Antonita said Shukrayaaan’s radar payload will have up to four times the resolution of NASA’s Magellan orbiter, a Venus mapper launched in 1989.
 Notably, Shukrayaan will also carry a ground penetrating radar, making it the first to map Venus’ subsurface.
 These observations would help scientists better understand Venus’ geology and evolution.

 Of the proposals, 20 candidate instruments have been shortlisted but the session didn’t mention which ones.
 Antonita did say that Russia, France, Sweden and Germany will have instruments onboard.
 The French space agency CNES announced in September that the Venus Infrared Atmospheric Gases Linker, or VIRAL, instrument it codeveloped with Russia’s space agency will fly on Shukrayaan.